techidaily/site-win11-tips/source/_posts/quick-fixes-for-the-amd-installer-crash-in-windows.md

 * Use an Ethernet connection to download the installer and other files.
 Issues with your wireless connection may cause the installer to fail and show an error.
 Plugin an Ethernet cable into your laptop and run the installer to download the necessary files from the ADM server.
 * [Run the installer in the clean boot state](https://www.makeuseof.com/clean-boot-windows-11/) .
 You can run the AMD software in a clean boot state to check for third-party program and startup app conflicts.
 In a clean boot state, Windows starts with only Microsoft services and startup apps disabled.
 If the installation goes through, you can safely assume a third-party app conflict triggering the error.
-* Perform a clean install – If the error occurs when performing an update, try to[clean install your GPU drivers](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) .
+* Perform a clean install – If the error occurs when performing an update, try to [clean install your GPU drivers](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) .
 You can uninstall the AMD graphics driver using Device Manager, the AMD Radeon Software, and Display Driver Uninstaller (DDU).

 ## Fixing the ADM Error 195 on Windows